 I’ve been on more of a pasta kick than usual since we’ve been quarantined at home, and I don’t feel the slightest bit bad about it.
 Especially when we’re talking about this vegetarian pasta bolognese that is my new favorite way to eat it.

-I like to dice the onions, carrots, celery, and mushroom pretty small, so that when they cook down, they take on the consistency of a traditional bolognese sauce with ground meat.
-You can serve with a good spaghetti, bucatini, or fettucine cooked al dente.
+I like to dice the onions, carrots, celery, and mushroom pretty small so that when they cook down, they take on the consistency of a traditional bolognese sauce with ground meat.
+You can serve with a good spaghetti, bucatini, or fettuccine cooked al dente.
 Or if you’re really feeling the veg, toss it with some zucchini noodles!
-I personally like to do half zoodles / half spaghetti for a super healthy version that still totally satisfies my carb cravings.
+I personally like to do half zoodles/half spaghetti for a super healthy version that still totally satisfies my carb cravings.
 And as often happens for me, this recipe is made by the toppings.

 Tons of freshly grated parmesan, basil leaves, and a sprinkle of flaky salt and freshly ground pepper make me want to dive right into this bowl.